Fiberwise building and stratification in tensor triangular geometry: Noetherianity of the Balmer spectrum

-\textbf{Reduction to $p$-groups.} Recall that $R$ denotes a commutative Noetherian ring and $\K(G,R)$ denotes the small derived category of permutation $RG$--modules.
-The following lemma allows us to focus on $p$-groups to prove noetherianity of the Balmer spectrum of the small derived category of permutation modules.
+Recall that $R$ denotes a commutative Noetherian ring and $\K(G;R)$ denotes the small derived category of permutation $RG$--modules.
+The following lemma allows us to focus on $p$-groups to prove Noetherianity of the Balmer spectrum of the small derived category of permutation modules.

 \begin{lemma} Let $G$ be a finite group and $\mathcal{E}$ denote the family of $p$-power order subgroups of $G$, where $p$ runs over all primes dividing the order of $G$.
 Then the restriction functors induce a continuous surjection \end{lemma}